shikokuchuo/nanonext/README.md

 We would like to acknowledge in particular:

-- [Garrett D’Amore](https://github.com/gdamore), author of the NNG library, who has been generous with advice and also implemented a feature request specifically for a more efficient ‘aio’ implementation in {nanonext}.
+- [Garrett D’Amore](https://github.com/gdamore), author of the NNG library, for being generous with advice and implementing a feature request specifically for a more efficient ‘aio’ implementation in {nanonext}.
 - The [R Consortium](https://www.r-consortium.org/) for funding the development of the secure TLS capabilities in the package, and [Henrik Bengtsson](https://github.com/HenrikBengtsson) and [William